sbaiahmed1/react-native-biometrics/BIOMETRIC_CHANGE_DETECTION.md

 **Why Manual Control?**
 1. **Battery Conservation**: Apps can stop detection when not needed
-2. **Resource Management**: Avoid unnecessary polling when app is backgrounded
+2. **Resource Management**: Avoid unnecessary lifecycle monitoring when app is backgrounded
 3. **User Privacy**: Only monitor when user expects it
 4. **Flexibility**: Developers choose when to start/stop